alexmullins/zip/README.txt

-This is a fork of the Go archive/zip package to add support for reading password protected AES encrypted files.
+This is a fork of the Go archive/zip package to add support for reading/writing password protected AES encrypted files.
 Only supports Winzip's AES extension: http://www.winzip.com/aes_info.htm.
 This package DOES NOT intend to implement the encryption methods mentioned in the original PKWARE spec (sections 6.0 and 7.0):